Daniel Gordis: Academic career

-While living in Los Angeles, Gordis worked at the University of Judaism for almost fifteen years, and was the founding Dean of its Ziegler School of Rabbinic Studies, the first rabbinical college on the West Coast of the United States.
-He and his family moved to Israel in 1998.
+Rabbinic Studies at the University of Judaism, the first rabbinical school on the West Coast of the United States.

+From 1998 to 2007, he worked at the Mandel Foundation and the Mandel Leadership Institute in Jerusalem.
+He joined the Shalem Center in 2007 as Senior Vice President and Koret Distinguished Fellow at Shalem College.

 In 2007, after nine years as vice president of the Mandel Foundation and director of its Leadership Institute, Gordis joined the Shalem Center to join the team founding Israel's first liberal arts college.

+Writing career

 Gordis has written for The New York Times, The New Republic, The New York Times Magazine, Moment, Tikkun, the Jerusalem Post, Haaretz and Conservative Judaism.
-He is now a regular columnist for the Jerusalem Post, for which he writes a regular column called "A Dose of Nuance," and for Bloomberg View.
+He was a regular columnist for the Jerusalem Post, for which he wrote a regular column called "A Dose of Nuance" until 2019, and for Bloomberg View until 2021.
+Gordis has been publishing his own column about five times a week via Substack, called Israel from the Inside, since May 2021.
+The publication states that "Israel from the Inside is meant to understand the soul of Israel."

-Controversies
+In 2016, Gordis won the Jewish Book of the Year from the Jewish Book Council for Israel: A Concise History Of A Nation Reborn.

+Positions

 Gordis has been harshly critical of American Jews who criticize Israeli government policies, sometimes publicly accusing them of either betraying Israel and the Jewish people (as in the case of Rabbi Sharon Brous), having insufficient love for Israel (Rabbi Jill Jacobs) or being a traitor to the Jewish people (Peter Beinart).
 He has also extended this assessment to rabbinical seminaries and their students.
-He was once recognized as a leading Conservative rabbi, but is no longer publicly associated with that movement.
-Slightly left of center when he arrived in Israel in 1998, his writings suggest a gradual move to the right.
-Most people now consider him a moderate conservative.